jhkette/image_upload_project/notes.md

 add language
 404 done
 check json

-check cookies are working
+check through controlview in particular - this is important!

-check through controlview in particular
+USE Prepared statements for db